AI-SysBio/Germinal-Center/README.md

 ### Running the code
 To launch the simulation, run `main.py`.
 Running the program requires python3 with its standard libraries such as numpy or matplotlib.
 The program plot the simulation results from the model, along with the experimental data from litterature, available in the folder `Exp_data/`.
+One Gillespie run should take less than 1min.

 ## References